hassansalehe/OpenMPDataflowExamples/README.md

 # OpenMPDataflowExamples
 A repository containing small OpenMP dataflow test examples.
 Some of these examples are racy.
-These examples aims to test the efficiency of Archer, the race detection tool for OpenMP programs.
+They aim to test the efficiency of Archer, the race detection tool for OpenMP programs.

 # How to build and run